intelliot/XRPL-Standards/XLS-30d.md

 II.
 Slot state - Occupied, then

 Let the price at which the slot is bought be B - specified in Amount of LPTokens.
 Let t represent the fraction of used slot time for the current slot-holder.
-Note that for each interval t has a dicretediscrete value (0.05, 0.1, , ..., 1).
+Note that for each interval t has a discrete value (0.05, 0.1, , ..., 1).
 Let M represent the minimum slot price.

 Interval	t
 (0,1]	0.05